Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

 ## Small dataset tutorial

-It only contains a two tilt series.
+It only contains two tilt series.
 This workflow is ideal to be executed in a normal laptop with GPU.
 The data set can be downloaded using the next command line

 > scipion3 testdata --download apoferritin_tutorial